hydrargyrum/attic/README.rst

 * coordapp: always-on-top window that shows the mouse cursor coordinates
 * cppasciitree: an example of how to hardcode a tree with source code looking like the actual tree
 * crc: basic CRC computation tool
+* csv2json: transform CSV into JSON
+* csv2table: pretty-print a CSV file with ASCII-art table
 * ffmcut: ffmcut: ffmpeg wrapper to cut a video between 2 timestamps
 * flatten-json: flatten a deep json tree in a single json or reverse operation
 * fonts2png: render TTF fonts samples to image files